 1. In cases where it is considered that an officer of the Committee is not adequately performing his/her duties, or the conduct of an officer of the Committee is considered contrary to the aims and objectives of the club, the following procedures shall be adopted:

 2. A written motion of no confidence in the Committee member concerned, signed by at least 10 Full Members, must be submitted to the Secretary.
-In the case of the Secretary being the subject of the Motion, the Motion may be submitted to the Chairman.
+In the case of the Secretary being the subject of the Motion, the Motion may be submitted to the Chair.
 On receipt of a motion of no confidence, an Extraordinary General Meeting will be called.